marklogic/flux/docs/import/import-files/rdf.md

 nav_order: 6
 ---

-NT can import a variety of RDF files in a fashion similar to that of [MarkLogic Content Pump](https://docs.marklogic.com/11.0/guide/mlcp-guide/en/importing-content-into-marklogic-server/loading-triples.html).
+Flux can import a variety of RDF files in a fashion similar to that of [MarkLogic Content Pump](https://docs.marklogic.com/11.0/guide/mlcp-guide/en/importing-content-into-marklogic-server/loading-triples.html).

 ## Table of contents